mantisgb/pan-home-ui/README.md

 Connect using http://\<Server IP\>:5000/

 The project assumes that you also have a PAN-OS based firewall that is the target of the API calls.
 Modify app.py to suit your own testing environment.
-The file is also hardcoded with our test IP address and username/password.
-Deal with it.